Skip to main content

 • Typical system cost: £900–£1,500

-You’re not just saving money.
+• You’re not just saving money.
 You’re cutting down on carbon.

-Maintenance of Solar Hot Water Systems
+Servicing of Solar Hot Water Systems.

-Here’s the good part — they’re low-maintenance.
+Here’s the thing: They’re low-maintenance.

 Just check once a year: